nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/RESTAdapter.rst

         :param $downloadProgressCallback: The download progress callback function.
 This function should take 'downloadSize', 'downloadedSize', 'uploadSize', 'uploadedSize' as arguments.
         :returns: The download status.

-    .. php:method:: uploadFile($parentpath, $name, $filepath, $exists = Exists::OVERWRITE, $uploadProgressCallback = null)
+    .. php:method:: uploadFile($parentPath, $name, $filePath, $exists = Exists::OVERWRITE, $uploadProgressCallback = null)

         Upload a file on to the given path.

-        :type $parentpath: string
+        :type $parentPath: string
-        :param $parentpath: The parent folder path to which the file is to be uploaded.
+        :param $parentPath: The parent folder path to which the file is to be uploaded.
         :type $name: string
         :param $name: The upload file name.
-        :type $filepath: string
+        :type $filePath: string
-        :param $filepath: The file path for the file to be downloaded.
+        :param $filePath: The file path for the file to be downloaded.
         :type $exists: string
         :param $exists: The action to take if the item already exists.
         :type $uploadProgressCallback: mixed
         :param $uploadProgressCallback: The upload progress callback function.
 This function should take 'downloadSize', 'downloadedSize', 'uploadSize', 'uploadedSize' as arguments.
         :returns: An instance of the uploaded item.

-    .. php:method:: restore($pathId, $destination, $restoreMethod = RestoreMethod::FAIL, $restoreArgument = null)
+    .. php:method:: restore($path, $destination, $restoreMethod = RestoreMethod::FAIL, $restoreArgument = null)

         Restores the file at a given path to a given destination.

-        :type $pathId: string
+        :type $path: string
-        :param $pathId:
+        :param $path: The item path.
         :type $destination: string
-        :param $destination:
+        :param $destination: The destination path.
         :type $restoreMethod: string
-        :param $restoreMethod:
+        :param $restoreMethod: The restore method.
         :type $restoreArgument: string
-        :param $restoreArgument:
+        :param $restoreArgument: The restore argument.
-        :returns: bool|The
+        :returns: The state of the restore operation.

     .. php:method:: createShare($path, $password = null)

         Create a share of an item at the supplied path.

-        :type $path: string
+        :type $path: mixed
-        :param $path: The path of the item to be shared.
+        :param $path: The paths of the item to be shared.
         :type $password: string
         :param $password: The password of the shared to be created.
         :returns: An instance of the share.